 Board and Board Committee evaluations (Principle A.9)

-As set out in the Direction, Code, and the other applicable regulations, the Board and the Board Committees annually appraise their own performance to ensure that they are discharging their responsibilities satisfactorily in accordance with the Board Charter.
-This process requires each Director to fill a Board Performance Evaluation Form which incorporates all criteria specified in the Board Performance Evaluation Checklist of the Governance Code.
+As set out in the Direction, the Code, and the other applicable regulations, the Board and the Board Committees annually appraise their own performance to ensure that they are discharging their responsibilities satisfactorily in accordance with the Board Charter.
+This process requires each Director to fill out a Board Performance Evaluation Form incorporating all criteria specified in the Board Performance Evaluation Checklist of the Code.
 The responses are then collated by the Company Secretary and submitted to the BNC for consideration.
 These are subsequently discussed at a Board meeting.
-Board evaluations for 2020 and 2021 were taken up at the Board Meetings held in February 2021 and February 2022 respectively.
+Board evaluations for 2021 and 2022 were taken up at the Board Meetings held in February 2022 and February 2023 respectively.

 Appraisal of the Chief Executive Officer (Principle A.11)

-The Bank actively engages with shareholders and potential investors as part and partial of good corporate governance and has put in place a structured process to facilitate the same.
-The Board approved Shareholder Communication Policy is in place to ensure that there is effective and timely communication of material matters to shareholders.
-The Bank maintains several communication channels with the shareholders which includes the Annual Report, AGMs and EGMs, Interim Financial Statements, Announcements to the CSE, press releases, the Bank’s website, shareholder surveys on need basis, and the Investor Feedback form in the Annual Report.
-Refer Table 03 on “How we connect with our stakeholders” for more details in this regard).
+The Bank actively engages with shareholders and potential investors as an aspect of good corporate governance and has established a structured process to facilitate the same.
+The Board-approved Shareholder Communication Policy is in place to ensure effective and timely communication of material matters to shareholders.
+The Bank maintains several communication channels with the shareholders which include the annual report, AGMs and EGMs, interim financial statements, announcements to the CSE, press releases, the Bank’s website, shareholder surveys on a need basis, and the investor feedback form on the Annual Report (Refer Table 3 on “How we connect with our stakeholders” for more details in this regard).

-The Bank always encourages shareholders to participate at the AGMs and the EGMs and exercise their votes.
+The Bank always encourages shareholders to participate in the AGMs and the EGMs and exercise their votes.
 To this end, the Bank circulates clear instructions on procedures governing voting along with every notice of AGMs/EGMs.
-Shareholders play a key role in the re-election of Directors and the External Auditor, and vote on all matters for which Notice is given including the adoption of the Annual Report and Accounts.
-Although the Bank could not conduct the AGM with the physical presence of its shareholders due to the outbreak of COVID-19 (as per the Notice of Meeting published in the Annual Report 2020), after giving due Notice and publicity, it successfully conducted the Fifty Second AGM as a virtual meeting.
-The meeting fully adhered to the guidelines issued by the Government health authorities and regulators while ensuring maximum shareholder participation, providing every opportunity for shareholders to clarify matters of interest to them.
-A total of 69 Voting and 11 Non-Voting shareholders participated in the Fifty Second AGM held virtually on March 30, 2021, while a further 137 Voting shareholders and 08 Non-Voting shareholders exercised their right to vote through proxy.
-The 08 Non-Voting shareholders exercised their right to vote through proxy strictly in relation to matters designated for their vote.
+Shareholders play a key role in the re-election of Directors and the External Auditor, and vote on all matters for which notice is given including the adoption of the annual report and accounts.
+Although the Bank could not conduct the AGM with the physical presence of its shareholders due to the outbreak of COVID-19 (as per the Notice of Meeting published in the Annual Report 2021), after giving due notice and publicity, it successfully conducted the Fifty-Third AGM as a virtual meeting.
+The AGM was conducted fully adhering to the guidelines issued by the Government health authorities and regulators while ensuring maximum shareholder participation, providing every opportunity for shareholders to clarify matters of interest to them.
+A total of 46 Voting and 1 Non-Voting shareholder participated in the Fifty-Third AGM held virtually on March 30, 2022, while further 137 Voting shareholders and 8 Non-Voting shareholders exercised their right to vote through proxy.
+The 8 Non-Voting shareholders exercised their right to vote through proxy strictly in relation to matters designated for their vote.

-Shareholder approval was received at a virtual EGM held on August 9, 2021 for issuing Basel III compliant convertible debentures for augmenting Tier II capital and to support future lending growth of the Bank, raising Rs.
-8.595 Bn. in Tier II capital consequently.
+Shareholder approval was received at an EGM held on October 31, 2022 conducted with the physical attendance of shareholders for issuing Basel III compliant convertible debentures for augmenting Tier II capital and to support future lending growth of the Bank, raising Rs.
+10.000 Bn. in Tier II capital consequently.

-A summary of the details of shareholder attendance at AGMs during the past five years is given in the Table below:
+A tabulation of the details of shareholder attendance at AGMs during the past five years is given below:

-The Bank has adopted a Whistleblowers’ Charter in order to deter, detect, and address any genuine concerns of malpractices and unethical behaviour, with the Group’s Chief Compliance Officer being appointed to manage the Bank’s Whistleblowing processes.
+The Bank has adopted a Whistleblowers’ Charter to deter, detect, and address any genuine concerns of malpractices and unethical behaviour, with the Compliance Officer being appointed to manage the Bank’s whistleblowing processes.

 Anti-Bribery and Anti-Corruption

-The Bank adopted a Board approved Anti-Bribery and Anti-Corruption Policy during the year, clearly setting out principles for countering bribery and corruption in the Bank.
+The Bank reviewed and updated the Board-approved Anti-Bribery and Anti-Corruption Policy during the year, which sets out principles for countering bribery and corruption in the Bank.
 The principles also set out the management of bribery and corruption risk by requiring the Bank, Bank personnel, and defined third parties to commit to countering bribery and corruption in all forms in relation to transactions routed through or involving the Bank.

 In addition, every single employee of the Bank has been issued with a Code of Ethics containing guidelines that encompass a wide range of aspects, which, inter-alia, include the prevention of insider dealing in securities, outlines the internal rules on the purchase/sale of the Bank’s shares, notes down the Gift Policy, highlights how to manage conflicts of interest, provides information on combating financial crimes, and discusses the importance of respecting communities and the environment etc.

-A detailed discussion is given in the section on “Prudent Growth ”.
+A detailed discussion is given in the section on Sustainable Banking – Value Creation.